vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 - Based on the diagnostic groupings and total discharges, outliers with highest Average Total Payment are **relatively rare (and very involved) diagnostic groupings** (heart transplant and chimeric antigent receptor t-cell...) that likely have very technical and advanced procedures to treat.
 - Those Diagnostic Groupings with the **most frequent discharges (i.e., most common)** also have the **lowest Average Total Amount**--major hip and joint replacements, septicemia/severe sepsis, and alcohol, drug abuse or dependence.

-Note that the relationship between total number of discharges and average total payment amount cannot be assumed with full dataset.
+Note that the relationship between total number of discharges and average total payment amount cannot be assumed with the full (averaged across years, and Provider-DRG combination) dataset.
 The above insights are only potential patterns for further investigation based off of the outliers/anomalies.
 In fact, there is no linear relationship between the two quantitative variables, as can be calculated with a Pearson's r correlation-coefficient:
 ```python
 import scipy.stats as stats